-To achieve this, we will focus on the bad aspects of the new generation, which is getting bored, and the short attention span.
-So without losing their attention or boring them, our solutions will provide them with information and needed skills for their life and future occupations.
-And with solutions such as VR technology our users will be able to experience everything in the quests they are given and will make better decisions for they will be living the quest for themselves.
+Through computers and VR technologies the intention is to enable to capture the young generation attention for it is better to play a game than to take a test and will be able to reach a wider population of youth.
+By using gamification techniques Gen-Z will be able to learn their inclination towards jobs and hunt for occupations while playing a game.
+To achieve this the focus is also on the negative aspects of the new generation, which is getting bored, and the short attention span.
+So without losing their attention or boring them, the proposed solutions are expected to provide them with information and needed skills for their life and future occupations.
+With solutions such as VR technology the likely users will be able to experience everything in the quests they are given and will make better decisions for they will be living the quest for themselves.

-Through computer and VR technologies we can reach any place on our planet and beyond including not so fortunate areas of the world, all needed is phone and a VR goggles, even a cardboard goggle will suffice.
+Through computer and VR technologies any place on our planet and beyond can be reached including not so fortunate areas of the world, all is needed is a phone and a VR goggle, even a cardboard goggle will suffice.